For information on installing PlanGrid, please visit our Getting Started with Windows article.

 You can clear your filters by clicking on "X” button next to each attribute:

-4. Once you have narrowed down your list, you can view or edit the details of any issue one by one by selecting it, or batch edit multiple issues by checking the box next to them (to select all the issues you are viewing, check the box on top of the list.)
-To edit the selected issues, click on "Edit".
+4. Once you have narrowed down your list, you can view or edit the details of any task one by one by selecting it, or batch edit multiple tasks by checking the box next to them (to select all the tasks you are viewing, check the box on top of the list.)
+To edit the selected tasks, click on "Edit".

-5. The side drawer will open to show the issue details, and each field can then be edited as required.
-Click on the "Save" button after you finish editing your issue or issues.
-If you need to see the issue stamp in context, you can jump to the sheet by clicking on the sheet name in that row.
+5. The side drawer will open to show the task details, and each field can then be edited as required.
+Click on the "Save" button after you finish editing your task or tasks.
+If you need to see the task stamp in context, you can jump to the sheet by clicking on the sheet name in that row.

-You can easily run an issue report from the Windows app by exporting to a CSV or XLS file (PDF exports are currently only available on the website).
+You can easily run a task report from the Windows app by exporting to a CSV or XLS file (PDF exports are currently only available on the website).

 1. Filter the list to the items that are most important, and export it to CSV or XLS file using the “Generate Report” button.

 3. You'll be prompted to save the file on your device or computer.The list of items with all your data will be exported so that you can share or store a snapshot in time of project’s tasks.

 NOTE: Exporting to an XLS file is recommended as it gives the report a better format and allows for quick filtering within Excel and ability to print in a very nice format.

 Your project’s documents log can be reached by clicking on the paperclip icon on the navigation bar.

 When you enter the Documents log, you will see all of your project’s documents listed by folder.
 All the folders are listed in descending alphabetical order by default, with unfiled documents at the top.